Archived FAQ’s

 What should I do if I can’t find baby formula?

-If you are not able to obtain your desired formula speak to your pediatrician about the best, safest alternative.
-The U.S. Food & Drug Administration (FDA) also announced it is taking steps to help improve supply of baby and specialty formula products.
-However, if you’re struggling to find baby formula during the shortage we encourage you to visit the U.S. Department of Health and Human Services and the American Academy of Pediatrics for additional resources.
+If you are not able to obtain your desired formula, speak to your pediatrician about the best and safest alternative.
+The U.S. Food & Drug Administration (FDA) has also announced steps to help improve the supply of infant and specialty formula products.

 Why are infant formulas regulated by the FDA?